 - Do not approach them, under any circumstances; adult boars with piglets are strikingly more sensitive and dangerous, therefore, they should be avoided at all costs.

-- Likewise, do not feed them under any circumstances.
+- Likewise, refrain from feeding them under any circumstances.

-- Do not corner them or provoke them in any way.
+- Under no circumstance corner them or provoke them in any way.